microsoft/DirectXTex/ReadMe.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-August 4, 2016
+September 14, 2016

 This package contains DirectXTex, a shared source library for reading and writing DDS files, and performing various texture content processing operations including resizing, format conversion, mip-map generation, block compression for Direct3D runtime texture resources, and height-map to normal-map conversion.
 This library makes use of the Windows Image Component (WIC) APIs.
-It also includes a simple .TGA reader and writer since this image file format is commonly used for texture content processing pipelines, but is not currently supported by a built-in WIC codec.
+It also includes simple .TGA and .HDR readers and writers since these image file formats are commonly used for texture content processing pipelines, but are not currently supported by a built-in WIC codec.

 The source is written for Visual Studio 2013 or 2015.
 It is recommended that you make use of VS 2013 Update 5 or VS 2015 Update 3 and Windows 7 Service Pack 1 or later.

 DirectXTex\
     This contains the DirectXTex library.
-This includes a full-featured DDS reader and writer including legacy format conversions, a TGA reader and writer, a WIC-based bitmap reader and writer (BMP, JPEG, PNG, TIFF, and HD Photo), and various texture processing functions.
+This includes a full-featured DDS reader and writer including legacy format conversions, a TGA reader and writer, a HDR reader and writer, a WIC-based bitmap reader and writer (BMP, JPEG, PNG, TIFF, and HD Photo), and various texture processing functions.
 This is intended primarily for tool usage.

-    Note that the majority of the header files here are intended for internal implementation of the library only (BC.h, DDS.h, DirectXTexP.h, and scoped.h).
+    Note that the majority of the header files here are intended for internal implementation of the library only (BC.h, BCDirectCompute.h, DDS.h, DirectXTexP.h, filters.h, and scoped.h).
     Only DirectXTex.h is meant as a 'public' header for the library.

 Texconv\
     This DirectXTex sample is an implementation of the "texconv" command-line texture utility